benyoo5222/amazon-connect-starter-kit/README.md

   - Cases enabled (Auto-enabled) But no domain
   - Contact Flow Logs enabled (Unless otherwise specified)
   - Use the best available voices for TTS (Unless otherwise specified)
+- S3 Bucket for Amazon Connect Data Storage
+  - Call Recordings (Encrypted with KMS Key created by this template)
+  - Chat Transcripts (Encrypted with KMS Key created by this template)
+  - Scheduled Reports (Encrypted with KMS Key created by this template)
+- KMS Key for Amazon Connect Data (Encryption and Decryption)
+- KMS Key Alias (alias/{Your Stack Name}/connect/{Environment})
+- IAM Role for any identity in the account to use the KMS Key

 ## Configuration Parameters